Lusheeta-z/ai-text-detection-translation-effects/README.md

 ## Notes

 - The translation and detection scripts are resumable: if the output CSV already exists, the pipeline continues from it.
+- The original Kaggle source files used by prepare_datasets.py are not included in the repository but the prepared balanced dataset used in the thesis is provided as data/dataset.csv
+- Some missing translation or detector scores may occur due to API/model failures
 - The final scored dataset is stored at `data/dataset_with_scores.csv`.
 - Missing detector scores are excluded pairwise in metric calculations.
 - Binoculars is optional in code.
 To reproduce the full detector set, install it from its source repository as noted in `requirements.txt`.